IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 Here's what you can customize during or after the [deployment](#deployment):

 - VPC: You can either set up a new VPC and subnets or use existing ones.
-- Root volume size (8G Minimal) (gwh/CC_07: minimum?)
+- Root volume size (8G Minimum)
-- SSH key: This is the SSH key that you use to access the UID2 Operator EC2 instances.  (gwh/CC_08 one key for multiple instances?)
+- SSH key: This is the SSH key that you use to access the UID2 Operator EC2 instances.
-- Instance type: m5.2xlarge, m5.4xlarge, and so on.
+- [Instance type](https://aws.amazon.com/ec2/instance-types/m5/): m5.2xlarge, m5.4xlarge, and so on.
 If there is no customization, the default value, m5.2xlarge, is recommended.

 ### Security Group Policy